nickbrandt/GitLab/doc/development/geo/framework.md

    end
    ```

-1. Add a partial index on `verification_failure` to ensure re-verification can
+1. Add a partial index on `verification_failure` and `verification_checksum` to ensure
-   be performed efficiently:
+   re-verification can be performed efficiently:

    ```ruby
    # frozen_string_literal: true